RLacer/colorado-brew-review/README.md

     This project is licensed under the MIT

  ## Description:
- * This app allows the user to view, add, update and delete business categories, products and tags
+ * This app allows the user to search for breweries by city (currently available for Colorado) and add a review

  ## Usage:
- * This app is used for business products & retail
+ * This app is used to find a brewery in cities in Colorado

  ## Test:
   * Currently there is no test available

  ## Installation:
- * Fork or Clone the repository, create the database and use npm start
+ * This app is currently available via link on Heroku

  ### Author:
   Rebecca Lacer